Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application

-In this section, we show our core methodological contribution: a novel MI-based pipeline for testing model drift.
+In this section, we show our core methodological contribution: a novel MI-based pipeline for testing the existence of faults.
 Mutual information can be used to determine if two arbitrary r.v.s. ($A$ and $B$) are independent or not.
 In fact, $I(A;B)=0$ if, and only if, $A$ and $B$ are independent \citep{cover_2006}.
 Using this expressive property and driven by Theorem~\ref{the:mismodelling-independence-link}, we propose the adoption of a data-driven consistent estimation of the MI between $Y-\eta(X)$ and $X$ to inform the decision about $\mathcal{H}_0$ and $\mathcal{H}_1$.
-To implement this idea (in the form of a decision scheme --~see Sec.~\ref{sec:md-test-def}~--), we adopt a distribution-free MI estimator \citep{silva2012complexity} and extend its statistical properties into our MD detection problem expressed in~(\ref{eqn:hypothesis-test}).
+To implement this idea (in the form of a decision scheme --~see Sec.~\ref{sec:md-test-def}~--), we adopt a distribution-free MI estimator \citep{silva2012complexity} and extend its statistical properties into our fault detection problem expressed in~(\ref{eqn:hypothesis-test}).